 Our data set contained 325 articles that were categorized as not focused on COVID-19.
 Similar to what we did in our initial analysis of coronavirus vs non-coronavirus coverage, we looked at an article’s headline and scanned the body text for keywords using two software programs.

-As a percentage of the 325 articles that we deemed “non-COVID-19 focused” we noted the following breakdown by tech media category:
+We noted the following breakdown by tech media category:

 - Video games – 23%